Splunk

 Exclude all entities matching a listed pattern (e.g., sensor.weather_*).

 By default, no entity will be excluded.
-To limit which entities are being exposed to Splunk, you can use the filter parameter.
+To limit which entities are exposed to Splunk, you can use the filter parameter.

 # Example filter to include specified domains and exclude specified entities